portainer/portainer/.github/ISSUE_TEMPLATE/Custom.md

 assignees: ''

 ---
+Before you start, we need a little bit more information from you:

 Use Case (delete as appropriate): Using Portainer at Home, Using Portainer in a Commerical setup.
 Have you reviewed our technical documentation and knowledge base?
 Yes/No